gkw/pyphpsession/README.md

 # pyphpsession

-How to read session vaiables (string, integer only)
+How to read session vaiables stored in memcache
+Tested for string and integer only.

 * python program can read a value of PHP session variable if we know PHP session id.